 On the other hand, some regions in Indonesia have had superior agricultural commodities that have the trade mark to exist in the trade, such as medan and pontianak orange, indramayu mango, delanggu rice and so on.
 In addition,some regions are also developing various commodity that is expected to compete with products from other areas, both national and global.
 We can mention for example citrus commodities in Jember and Sulawesi, so currently known with name of sulawesi and jember orange.

 Therefore, national program to more self-sustaining agriculture commodities to supply domestic market has been challenged by current global free trade market mechanism.
 The establishment of ASEAN and China free trade area had caused fresh orange commodity coming from China could get into Indonesia with lower price and larger availability compared to domestic orange.
 The condition had significant impact to discouraging local production and reducing the competitiveness of local commodities.
 Without a strategic intervention, this situation would lead national food insecurity.
-Fruit and perishable goods trade policy need to pay attention to aspects of the availability of infrastructure [2] and the commodity supply chain management [4].
+Fruit and perishable goods trade policy need to pay attention to aspects of the availability of infrastructure [3]and the commodity supply chain management [4].
+The flow of commodities from the point of origin to the destination of business chain needs supply chain manegement to optimize the requirements of each entities along the chain [1], [6], [9] and [10].

 The objectives of this paper is to measure prices and costs on the supply chains of fresh oranges products.
 It also qualitatively investigates supply chain bottlenecks and their impact in terms of access toward markets for small producers in rural areas.
 The analysis of supply-chain bottlenecks is focusing on the breakdown of costs (production, post-harvest, and logistics (transport)) within the supply chain.
-The location study is in Konawe South, Southeast Sulawesi, which is known as one of the largest citrus producer in Indonesia.
+The location study is in Konawe South, Southeast Sulawesi, which is known as one of the largest citrus producer in Indonesia [2], [5].